 This video details how to use acrylic paints to create works of art on your guitar:

-Painting an electric guitar will not affect its sound, in contrast to acoustic guitars as the electric gets the vast majority of its sound from pickups and amplifiers and not from its body.
+Painting an electric guitar will not affect its sound, in contrast to acoustic guitars as the electric gets the vast majority of its sound from pickups and amplifiers and not from its body (Related: electric guitar for small hands).
 If you’re thinking of painting your electric guitar, don’t worry about negatively impacting its sound, and go for it!

 While painting a guitar takes a bit of elbow grease, it can be very rewarding to have an instrument that reflects your personality.
 As long as you take your time and do your research, you should do just fine.